chesslablab/website/docs/ssl-certificate-setup.md

 mv chesslablab.org.key privkey.pem
 ```

-With the pieces of the puzzle in place, which is to say, the web server, the REST-like API and the asynchronous chess server, it is of vital importance to add the chess server's self-signed certificate as trusted to your browser.
+At this point, it is of vital importance to add the chess server's self-signed certificate as trusted to your browser.

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/website/main/docs/ssl-certificate-setup_01.png)